PolychronMidi/Polychron/README.md

 You can convert MIDI files to mp3, wav, or flac with: https://coolsoft.altervista.org/virtualmidisynth

-Current implementation is a simple demo of random meters, scales, and chords at random divisions.
-Settings can be customized in `config.js`.
-Timing markers for each unit can be found in the "marker_t" entries of the CSV file.

 [LibreOffice](https://libreoffice.org/) is a good program for CSV files.